mysql/mysql-utilities/doc/man/mysqldiff.rst

 .. option:: --quiet

    Do not print anything.
-Return only success or fail as exit code.
+Return only an exit code of success or failure.

 .. option:: --server1=<source>

-   Connection information for the first server in the form:
+   Connection information for the first server in the format:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --server2=<source>

-   Connection information for the second server in the form:
+   Connection information for the second server in the format:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --show-reverse